Bureaucracy

 3. Address Formatting and Envelope Preparation

-The recipient's address belongs in the lower right corner of the envelope.
+• The recipient's address (Empfänger) should be written in the lower right section of the envelope.
+This is the designated area for postal machines to read addresses efficiently.

 4. Respect Collection Deadlines